wistia/wistia-open-docs/_posts/video-seo.md

 the “Add to SEO Sitemap” function under the Media Actions menu to create new entries for your videos.

-**Export your XML sitemap**
+**Export your Video sitemap**

-The next step is to export the XML sitemap Wistia built based on your metadata entries.
-To save the contents of your XML Sitemap file, navigate to the Sitemap URL (i.e. http://app.wistia.com/sitemaps/26547.xml), and then save that webpage.
+The next step is to export the Video sitemap Wistia built based on your metadata entries.
+To save the contents of your Video Sitemap file, navigate to the Sitemap URL (i.e. http://app.wistia.com/sitemaps/26547.xml), and then save that webpage.

 To track down the URL of the Sitemap, look under the help bubble (question mark